break-stuff/clarion/README.md

 ## Start a New Project
     clarion new MyProject

+Your dependencies will automatically be installed!

 ## Run Your New Project
-First make sure all of your dependencies get installed.
+After your dependencies are installed you can run your project.

     cd MyProject
-    npm install

-After your dependencies are installed you can run your project.

     npm run dev

 ## About Your New Project